Rheumatoid Factor (cont.)

-- What significance does the rheumatoid factor hold for patients with rheumatoid arthritis?
+- What significance do high levels of rheumatoid factor hold for patients with rheumatoid arthritis?

 Can rheumatoid factor be present in a patient without rheumatoid arthritis?

-What significance does the rheumatoid factor hold for patients with rheumatoid arthritis?
+What significance do high levels of rheumatoid factor hold for patients with rheumatoid arthritis?

 High levels of rheumatoid factor are associated with a tendency toward more severe rheumatoid disease.
 This factor is also associated with a higher tendency to develop non-joint manifestations of rheumatoid disease, such as rheumatoid nodules and rheumatoid lung disease.